MoAlGaTo/Roger-Skyline-1/README.md

 Roger-Skyline-1 est un projet qui a pour but de nous initier aux bases de l'administration système et réseau, et ainsi créer et configurer un serveur web de type *Debian*.

+Roger-Skyline-1 is a project that aims to introduce us to the basics of system and network administration, and thus create and configure a *Debian* web server.

 <br/><br/><br/><br/>
 ***